shiyunshao999999/data150_class2.2/Assignment3.md

 (Kouwenhoven, 2019)

 ## 3. Results
-### 3.1 Research Result from Census-based RF Poverty Assessment
+### 3.1 Research Results from Census-based RF Poverty Assessment

 The results (Okiabera, 2020) showed that variables had a very small percentage of missingness inside the model.
 There was elimination in error of the classifier as the trees in the classification was increased.
 By considering Mean Decrease in Gini, from high to low, the variables in descending order of importance are the highest education level attained, type of place of residence, region, age of household head, number of household members, marital status, and sex of the household head.
 The RF classification was improved on the poorest and richest classes (the extreme ends of the wealth index), while the middle, poorer and richer indices were not as accurately classified.
 RF builds a significant improvement among classical regression techniques: the multiclass classification issue was comprehensively considered inside the analysis, and the poverty status as the out-of-bag error is low overall when more trees are added in the forest (Thoplan, 2014).
 Although the model accuracy was presented as 47.73% in the first place, within the help of the confusion matrix for all classes with the calculation of Accuracy, Error rate, Specificity, and Sensitivity, researchers could then build a better understanding to the process of classification for each class (Okiabera, 2020).